 Students apply the taught material to build a website centered on addressing challenges to affect social impact in their communities.
 Topics include domestic violence and addiction.

-Upon successful completion of our program, our Massachusetts-based students are awarded college credit for BFIT's "Web Design 1" course, which is a part of BFIT's Computer Information Technology program.
+Our Massachusetts-based students are awarded college credit for BFIT's "Web Design 1" course, which is a part of BFIT's Computer Information Technology program.

-Upon successful completion of our program, our Maine-based students are awarded college elective credit for WCCC's Computer Technology program.
+Our Maine-based students are awarded college elective credit for WCCC's Computer Technology program.

 "This course showed me that I can do whatever I set out to do no matter how difficult it might seem."